The 15 Russian 'neutrals' at the Paris Olympics are politically isolated and rarely in the spotlight

 What do the Russian athletes think?

-“My family is proud of me, that’s all that matters,” said tennis player Diana Shnaider, who is scheduled to play in the women’s doubles final Sunday.
+“My family is proud of me, that’s all that matters,” said tennis player Diana Shnaider.
+She and Mirra Andreeva became the first Russians to win a medal at the Paris Olympics, taking silver in women’s doubles Sunday.

 The 20-year-old former college player for North Carolina State said it was “amazing” to be at her first Olympics.